Join the Library - it's free. Find out more.

 - Notebooks (e.g. field books, jottings)

 - Career documentation (including curriculum vitae, résumés etc.)

-To donate individual and family materials like these, please download and complete the appropriate form:
+To assist us with assessment of your archival collection, please download and complete the appropriate form:

 The State Library collects moving pictorial images in any format that reflects life in WA including historical events, places, industry, social and cultural life and people.
 We collect key productions from the WA film industry, and we also collect private sector productions and amateur and home movie footage if they have significant Western Australian information content.

 The State Library collects and preserves the oral history of Western Australia in its oral history collection.
 The collection consists primarily of sound recordings in both digital and analogue and may also include accompanying transcripts and images.
 These are structured interviews in which interviewees talk about their lives or particular events and experiences in the past.